Name: José Torres-Tama

-A: Aliens, Immigrants & Other Evildoers is a sci-fi Latino noir solo that was the first of my performances developed through a docu-theater process of filmed interviews, and I use this creative strategy to chronicle the real-life stories of my immigrant people experiencing such brutal dehumanized by political zealots as the anti-immigrant hysteria gripped the country in the wake of 9/11.
+A: Aliens, Immigrants & Other Evildoers is a sci-fi Latino noir solo that was the first of my performances developed through a docu-theater process of filmed interviews, and I use this creative strategy to chronicle the real-life stories of my immigrant people experiencing such brutal dehumanization by political zealots who pimp fear of immigrants and stoke the fires of this anti-immigrant hysteria that has gripped the country in the wake of 9/11.

-Aliens was my creative response to a country that has migrated deep into “Dark Side,” and where immigrants have become akin to terrorists.
-I was fortunate to receive a National Performance Network Creation Fund award back in 2009, and the commissioning support of NPN theater partners such as MECA in Houston, the Ashé Cultural Arts Center in New Orleans, and GALA Hispanic Theatre in DC.
+Aliens is my creative response to a country that has migrated deep into “Dark Side,” and where immigrants have become akin to terrorists.
+I was fortunate to receive a National Performance Network Creation Fund award back in 2010, and the commissioning support of NPN theater partners such as MECA in Houston, the Ashé Cultural Arts Center in New Orleans, and GALA Hispanic Theatre in DC.

 In both Houston and DC, I filmed interviews with immigrant activists, DREAMERS, and undocumented people who shared their dramatic border crossing stories with me, and the serious trauma they experienced while living in the shadows in the so-called “land of the free.”
 For many, their “American Dream” was fraught with societal nightmares and a system that dehumanized them, making them political scapegoats for everything wrong with “America.”

-All of these myriad human rights violations were exposed publicly by the Congreso members through major protests that they held to challenge these abuses.
-They shut down City Hall Traffic in some protests and demonstrated in front of ICE Offices on Poydras Street to protests the death of one El Salvadorian immigrant worker who died mysteriously in their custody within a twenty-four hour period in June 2010.
+The Congreso members exposed all of these myriad human rights violations through major public protests that they organized to challenge these abuses.
+They shut down City Hall traffic in some protests.
+They demonstrated in front of ICE Offices on Poydras Street to protests the death of one El Salvadorian immigrant worker who died mysteriously in their custody within a twenty-four hour period in July 2010.

-Aliens serves as an ode to honor the thousands of Latin American immigrants who have rebuilt this city while experiencing dramatic labor exploitation that is not uncommon, and the African American community know this familiar story labor abuses of workers of color in the plantation of New Orleans, which has a history as the premier Catholic Slave port city in the U.S.
+Aliens serves as an ode to honor the thousands of Latin American immigrants who have rebuilt this city while experiencing dramatic labor exploitation that is not uncommon, and the African American community know this familiar story of labor abuses of workers of color in the plantation town of New Orleans, which has an often hidden history as the premiere Catholic Slave port in the U.S.

-In many ways, Brown immigrant people became the new Black people to exploit, and similar to when “cotton was king” and Black people did that labor for the riches of white plantation owners, reconstruction became the new industry and immigrants the new “help” to abuse.
-It was advantageous to pirate reconstruction companies here to have a workforce that could not protest their brutality because they had no “legal” status, and even more son, many immigrant workers did not have the English language skills to challenge these abuses.
+In many ways, Brown immigrant people became the new Black people to exploit, and similar to when “cotton was king” and Black people did that labor for the riches of white plantation owners, reconstruction became the new industry and immigrants the new “colored help” to abuse.
+It was advantageous to pirate reconstruction companies here to have a workforce that could not protest their brutality because they had no “legal” status, and many immigrant workers did not have the English language skills to challenge these abuses.

 That’s hate against the immigrant….
 “Love is radical.
 Hate is reactionary.”

-Now, under this regime that has “Made America Hate Again” deportations are back up, and the fear in our immigrant community here is palpable.
-New Orleans is thriving with its tourist industry and mostly fully rebuilt neighborhoods, but the general population has been made to forget that the city owes much to the immigrant workers who have contributed to her present state.
+This current regime has “Made America Hate Again” with unabashed dehumanization and brutality against immigrants, and it has become a collective normality.
+Fear in our immigrant community here is palpable.
+New Orleans is thriving with its tourist industry and mostly fully rebuilt neighborhoods, but the general population has been made to forget that the city owes much to the immigrant workers who have contributed to her present renovated state.

-It remains the dirtiest little secret of the reconstruction, and even worse, the recent Tricentennial celebrations of 2018 did little to recognize the Latin American immigrant community.
-The official three-hundred-year anthology was published by the Louisiana Endowments for the Humanities (LEH), and they have disappeared our immigrant people from their post-Katrina Chapter titled “Renewal.”
+It remains the dirtiest little secret of the reconstruction in the open air, and even worse, the recent Tricentennial celebrations of 2018 did little to recognize the Latin American immigrant community.
+The Louisiana Endowments for the Humanities (LEH) published the official three-hundred-year anthology, and they have disappeared our immigrant people from their post-Katrina Chapter titled “Renewal.”

 “Remembering” is a premier theme of the Aliens performance because it is a people’s history that I perform to contest the official lies that permeate and render immigrants as akin to terrorists.
 As such, the piece is multilayered, and it is one of the few stage performances audiences will experience that addresses the rise in hate crimes against Latinx people—whether we are rightful citizens, legal residents, or undocumented.
-These concerns are made evident in the soundscapes that inform the show, and when the full sci-fi version performed with the film projections is produced, the crime graphics of newspaper accounts visually dramatize this evidence.
+These concerns are made evident in the soundscapes that inform the show, and when the full sci-fi Latino noir version is performed with the film projections, the crime graphics of newspaper accounts visually dramatize this evidence.

-That brings me to note how the NPN funding allowed me to engage a brilliant group of artistic collaborators, and they have lent their genius talents to develop Aliens as a sci-fi Latino noir hybrid genre performance.
+That brings me to note how the NPN funding allowed me to engage a brilliant group of artistic collaborators, and they have lent their genius talents to develop Aliens as a hybrid genre performance.
 This included John Grimsley on lighting design to develop that sci-fi aesthetic I was searching for.
-Bruce France created the sci-fi comic film shorts where we spoof The Matrix and Star Wars, and the more serious video graphics that identify the rise in hate crimes committed against Latinos, as Republicans used immigrants as political pawns with fear-mongering campaigns.
+Bruce France created the sci-fi comic film shorts where we spoof The Matrix and Star Wars, and the more serious video graphics that identify the rise in hate crimes committed against Latin Americans, as Republicans used immigrants as political pawns with their fear-mongering campaigns.

 Billy Atwell, my long-time music collaborator, created the sci-fi soundscapes where the X-Files meets the border, and we call the “Mex Files.”
-Claudia Copeland, classical vocalist, sings a version of Stella Splendens, a 14th century Ode to the Black Madonna, and I use a recorded a cappella version that opens and closes the performance.
+Classical vocalist Claudia Copeland sings a version of Stella Splendens, a 14th century Ode to the Black Madonna, and I use a recorded a cappella version that opens and closes the performance.
 It offers a faux religiosity to the Kabuki-like performance ritual when I inhabit the enigmatic and silent “alien” character.